-Fry, bake, roast, dehydrate, reheat and grill with this sizable model.
-Digital interface offers simple operation, including 5 one-touch settings.
+Fry, bake, roast, dehydrate, reheat, and grill with this sizable model.
+Digital interface offers simple operation, including five one-touch settings.
+Can fit large portions, such as a whole chicken.
 Made with dishwasher-friendly parts.
-Purchase includes recipe book.
+Purchase includes a recipe book.

 Double-layer rack accessory included.
 Digital display enables you to precisely set temperatures up to 390°F. Cooks food quickly.
 Gives a light, crunchy outer texture without burning or making the insides too tough.

 This air fryer may not be large enough if you're cooking for your whole family.

 Four-quart cooking basket.
 No need to wait for the fryer to preheat.
 Nonstick-coated drawer and basket mesh.
 Simple cleanup.
 Helps to cut down cooking time compared to an oven.
 Cooks up to six servings at a time.